 Sometimes exercise triggers asthma symptoms.
 This is called exercise-induced asthma (EIA).

 The symptoms of EIA are coughing, wheezing, a feeling of tightness in your chest, or shortness of breath.
 Most times, these symptoms start soon after you stop exercising.
-But, some people may have symptoms after they start exercising.
+Some people may have symptoms after they start exercising.

 Cold or dry air may trigger your asthma symptoms.
 If you do exercise in cold or dry air:

-Some kinds of exercise may trigger your asthma less than others.
+Some kinds of exercise may be less likely to trigger asthma symptoms than others.

-Activities that keep you moving fast all the time are more likely to trigger asthma symptoms.
-Some of these are running, basketball, and soccer.
+Activities that keep you moving fast all the time are more likely to trigger asthma symptoms, such as running, basketball, or soccer.

-Take your short-acting inhaled beta-agonists before you exercise.
-These are called quick-relief drugs.
+Take your short-acting, or quick-relief, inhaled medicines before you exercise.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.